Last year, I was looking for a new place to live. This involved a lot of house and apartment tours. A typical real estate tour would go like this:

 “Now, I’ll open the settings page here, and you can see we now have a video quality option.
 You can choose 480p, 720p, 1080p, or Auto with the radio buttons.
 I can save all the settings by clicking the save button below.
 The user preference is saved and applies across all the user’s devices.
 Then, it takes me back to the home page.”

-You may see demos like this often, and it’s not surprising.
+If you work on an agile team, you may see demos like this often, and it’s not surprising.
 It’s a fairly simple way to demo: just show the changes you made and explain how it works.
 However, it doesn’t put the feature into context.
 It doesn’t touch on what type of user this is, what they were doing before going to the settings page, or why they want to change the video quality.
 Depending on the audience and purpose of the demo, these could be important details.

 At Zeitspace, we use the scrum framework in our projects, and we’ve done a lot of sprint demos over the years.
 Here are some tips that have helped us run engaging and effective sprint demos.